ergrelet/forklib/README.md

 You must copy `dbghelp.dll` and `symsrv.dll` from the `ext` folder in your harness' working directory for the symbols to be automatically fetched from a SymSrv path.

+Note: the public interface is different from winnie's original forklib.